Courtesy of WiggleWorks Kids

 LeMay — America's Car Museum, Tacoma

-It's true that kid can't touch many of the vintage-car exhibits at the LeMay; but they will adore racing the slot cars, building and racing the pinewood cars in the Family Zone.
+It's true that kids can't touch many of the vintage-car exhibits at the LeMay; but they will adore racing the slot cars and building and racing the pinewood cars in the Family Zone.
 Check the events page for fun workshops and special shows.